All comparisonsNote-taking apps

 Bear

-Milanote fails first because visual freedom creates extra decisions.
+Milanote fails first because it breaks when visual freedom creates extra decisions.

 Verdict